-If you test positive for COVID-19, you should stay home except to get medical care.
+If you test positive for COVID-19, you should stay home for 5 days except to get medical care.
 You should not go to work, school, or public areas.
 Avoid using public transportation, ride share services like Uber or Lyft, or taxis.

 As much as possible, stay in a separate room away from other people and use a different bathroom from others, if available.
 If you can’t do that, this guidance may help.